alexandrebarachant/muse-lsl/README.md

 ## Usage

-*Everything can be run using muse-lsl.py or you may integrate into other packages.
+*Everything can be run as a CLI using muse-lsl.py

 To stream data with LSL: